wuxinyu519/tagging/README.md

   - `grop_4types/grpo_trainer.sh`: training script
 - `eval/`: inference and evaluation (RAG few-shot, constrained decoding, metrics)

-How to use: prepare the data, run SFT training, optionally run DPO/GRPO, then evaluate with the scripts in `eval/`.
+How to use: run SFT training, optionally run DPO/GRPO, then evaluate with the scripts in `eval/`.